matsens/erick/_posts/2019-05-26-four-rivers-korea.md

 He has fantastic English.

 You will find your own delights, but we wouldn't have wanted to miss going to the Changdeokgung palace and its secret garden.
-I'd say that the zillion-dish prix-fixe vegan meal we had at [Sanchon](http://lindagoeseast.com/2017/10/17/sanchon-seouls-famous-vegan-temple-food-restaurant/) near the palace was one of the 5 most memorable meals of my life (though it wasn't exactly a budget meal).
+I'd say that the zillion-dish vegan meal we had at [Sanchon](http://lindagoeseast.com/2017/10/17/sanchon-seouls-famous-vegan-temple-food-restaurant/) near the palace was one of the 5 most memorable meals of my life (though it wasn't exactly a budget meal).

 ## Riding